quaelin/particl/README.md

-The exploded api form simply makes the entire instance API available as the first argument to the callback, so that you can easily select the portion of the api you want to interact with using object destructuring.
+The exploded api form simply makes the entire instance API available as the first argument to the callback, so that you can easily select the portion of the api you want to interact with using argument destructuring.

 So the following are identical: